Cankyre/Skateline/README.md

 # Skateline

+**EDIT**: Just learnt that CommunalHelper does the same thing with its *Player Addition Mod Trigger*, so ig I'll archive this.

 A Porting of the [2021 Strawberry Jam Collab's](https://gamebanana.com/mods/424541) Skateboard Trigger (Famously used in the amazing **_Forest Rush_**).
 This can be used as a tiny helper for your maps.
 Use as you wish.

 - [Github](https://github.com/Cankyre/Skateline)